EN10/BabyLlama/tok105/iters vs val loss.md

 achieved tok/s: 917.266187
 ```

-#### --max_iters=700 val loss 1.1440
+#### --max_iters=700 val loss 1.1378
 ```
-Once upon a time there was a print felt happy.
-The bird was so happy and she share the rabboot.
-They played with his mom and said, "I worden the dog his back.
-She was sad to help the ground and they were from the big mine the special sping to the flowers achieved tok/s: 937.500000
+Once upon a time to play and asked him to help other candy.
+It is and they were from stick and started to can and careful.
+She was so happy.
+It was a time, there was a little girl named Lily.
+She would like the careful to help his red fallowed the took a achieved tok/s: 864.406780
 ```

 #### --max_iters=1000 val loss 0.9435